bakame-php/html-table/README.md

 ### Default behaviour

-By default, when calling the `Parser::new()` named constructor you will:
+By default, when calling the `Parser::new()` named constructor the parser will:

 - try to parse the first table found in the page
 - expect the table header row to be the first `tr` found in the `thead` section of your table
-- include the table `tfoot` section
+- exclude the table `thead` section when extracting the table content.
 - ignore XML errors.
+- have no formatter attached.
-- no formatter is attached to the parser.
+- have no default caption to used.

 ###  parseHtml and parseFile